-The Company achieved a strong result over the financial year, with net operating profit after tax for FY2021 of \$48,409,000 (30 June 2020: net operating profit after tax of \$24,606,000).
+The Company has achieved a strong result with net operating profit after tax for FY2021 of \$48,409,000 (30 June 2020: net operating profit after tax of \$24,606,000).
 The significant increase in after-tax profit for the period is primarily attributed to an increase in the value of the Company's investment portfolio and continued strong investment performance of the Company's Portfolio Manager, WCM Investment Management, LLC (WCM).